Sziszka90/FinanceApp.Frontend/README.md

 🌐 **A modern Angular-based frontend for sophisticated personal finance management**

 This is the frontend application for a personal finance management platform that helps users track, categorize, and analyze their financial transactions with AI-powered insights.
-Built with Angular 19 and TypeScript, it provides a responsive and intuitive user interface for managing personal finances.
+It features an integrated chat with AI functionalities, allowing users to query and receive information about their own financial data.
+Built with Angular 20 and TypeScript, it provides a responsive and intuitive user interface for managing personal finances.

 ### 🎯 Current Features